450 Ardmore Avenue,

 In the Golden Bear’s book, The Greatest Game of All, he commented, “Merion’s setting is nowhere near as picturesque as the Augusta National, the most beautiful meadowland course I know, or as majestic as Pebble Beach, with its awesome cliffs and ocean headlands.
 It is a park-type course, set in the suburbs.
 It occupies pleasant rolling terrain, but it is what its designer, Hugh Wilson, did with that terrain that makes Merion exceptional.
 Each of the eighteen holes has its own personality.
 Each is interesting to play.
 Each requires that you use your head to get your par.”

-That’s what Jack thinks and we’d so love to hear what you think about Merion’s East course.
+That’s what Jack thinks and we’d so love to hear what you think about Merion’s East course, especially if you've played it since Gil Hanse's 2014 restoration.

 David Rossiter plays Merion several times each year and in 2012 he commented as follows: